jerryfane/bitpharma/README.md

 2. **Patient**: when the doctor prescribes a drug to the patient, he/she can purchase it, by sending a purchase request to the pharmacy.
 To protect his/her own privacy, the patient can decide who to give access to the historical record of prescribed drugs.
 3. **Pharmacy**: Authenticated pharmacies can disburse the drug after the patient's purchase request has gone through.
 Once they have checked the prescription ID and the quantity requested by the patient, they can sell the drug and close the transaction.

+## Contracts

+This process is allowed by two contracts:

+> **whitelist**
+> **prescriptions**

+#### Whitelist
+The ***whitelist*** contract is used to manage users - *doctors, patients, pharmacies* - registered on M.ETH via mappings (address, bool).
+In particular, only the bitPharma manager can add or remove users, and these mappings will be used in the core contract - *prescriptions* - to verify the addresses.
+In this way, we will ensure that prescriptions are filled by a registered physician, and drugs are only sold by a certified pharmacy.

+#### Prescriptions

+Let's investigate our main contract and its functionalities.

+**Prescriptions** are embodied in the stuct *prescriptions*.
+In particular, we have taken into account the possibility of issuing repeatable prescriptions, i.e. prescriptions that allow the same prescription to be dispensed more than once.
+For this reason we added some variables such as the purchase_cooldown to allow the doctor to set a time before which the patient cannot re-purchase the medicine; e.g. one pack per month for a 6 months period.

+Specifically, the struc **prescription** is characterized by the following attributes:

+ 1. *drug*: name of the drug to be prescribed
+ 2.  *quantity*: total quantity of the drug claimable before the prescription expires
+ 3. *quantity_claimed*: quantity claimed by user in a single purchase
+ 4. *maxclaim*: max amount claimable in single purchase.
+E.g. the doctor can set a limit to 1 package of the drug each purchase.
+ 5. *purchase_cooldown*: number of days for the patient to be able to buy the drug again.
+ 6. *last_purchase*: timestamp of latest purchase
+ 7. *expiration*: days from when prescription was issued
+ 8. *status*: it can take value from 0 to 3 based on the status of the prescription.
+In particular,  0 means that the prescription has been issued.
+It takes value 1 once the patient has confirmed the purchase and 2 when the pharmacy has closed the transaction successfully.
+Finally, if the prescription expires before being used, the status takes value 3.
+ 9. *doctor*: doctor who issued the prescription